GeorgiosEleftheriadis/HCI-Pictures-Gifs/README.md

 # HCI-Pictures-Gifs
-This is a public repository that contains photos and gifs for my report in the Human Computer Interaction lesson.
+This is a public repository that contains photos and gifs used in my report for the Human Computer Interaction lesson.